rellampec/rake-commander/README.md

 rake [rake-options] task1 task2 -- [shared-task-options]
 ```

 The double dash ` -- ` delimiter allows to modify the `ARGV` parsing behaviour of `rake`, giving room for **opinionated enhanced syntax**.
-Anything that comes before the double dash is feed to standard `rake`, and anything after `--` are parsed as option tasks via `rake commander`.
+Anything that comes before the double dash is fed to standard `rake`, and anything after `--` are parsed as option tasks via `rake commander`.

 ```
 <rake part> -- [tasks options part]